 Eating foods rich in vitamin C at the same time can improve iron absorption.

 Vitamin B12 is essential for the health of the nerves and red blood cells, making DNA and preventing megaloblastic anemia.

-The recommendation for pregnancy is 2.6 micrograms per day and can be found in nutritional yeast, fortified plant-based milks, and in supplemental form, such as prenatal vitamins.
+The recommendation for pregnancy is 2.6 micrograms per day and can be found in nutritional yeast, fortified plant-based milk, and supplemental forms, such as prenatal vitamins.

 Vitamin D is responsible for helping the body absorb calcium to strengthen bones and teeth, nerve function, and support a healthy immune system.
 Pregnant women should consume at least 600 IU per day.

-Vitamin D can be synthesized in the skin through sunlight, but because this process is not always efficient and depends on a variety of individual factors, better sources are fortified plant milks, UV-treated mushrooms, and dietary supplements.
+Vitamin D can be synthesized in the skin through sunlight.
+Still, because this process is not always efficient and depends on various individual factors, better sources are fortified plant milk, UV-treated mushrooms, and dietary supplements.

 Choline plays a role in gene expression, early brain development, and fat metabolism.

 The recommendation during pregnancy is 450 milligrams per day and can be found at:

 Zinc is necessary to support the immune system, make proteins and DNA, and support wound healing.
 The recommendation for pregnancy is 11 milligrams per day.